 We broadly categorise the type of tooth discolouration according to the location of the stain:

 |Type of stain

 Apart from the above, tooth discolouration can occur as a natural byproduct of ageing.
 As we age, enamel wears out and exposes dentin, which gets yellower with age.
 In addition, dentin (which is the yellower, inner part of the tooth) gets denser over time.
 This makes teeth appear more discoloured.

 How does teeth whitening work?

-To achieve whiter teeth, bleach agents – namely hydrogen peroxide and carbamide peroxide – are used to lighten the colour of your teeth.
+To achieve whiter teeth, bleaching agents – namely hydrogen peroxide and carbamide peroxide – are used to lighten the colour of your teeth.
 Our teeth are semi-permeable, which allows the bleaching agents to penetrate past the surface into the tooth enamel and break down chromogenic molecules that cause stains.
-Once broken down, the hydrogen peroxide and carbamide peroxide converts into water and oxygen molecules that are harmless to your body.
+Once broken down, the chemical agents convert into water and oxygen molecules that are harmless to your body.
 This is how in-office teeth whitening treatments and take-home whitening kits usually work and is especially useful in removing intrinsic and extrinsic stains.